COVID-19 in Area School Systems

 Messenger Reporter

 EAST TEXAS – The number of COVID-19 cases across the nation and across the state of Texas is starting to reach new heights.
 On Dec.
-9, the United States set a new record with over 210,000 new, confirmed cases and 3,054 deaths.
-Texas set a record high with 15,200 cases on Nov.
-20
+17, the United States set a new record with 247,403 new, confirmed cases and 3,656 deaths.
+Texas set a record high with nearly 17,000 cases on Dec.
+16.

-To no one’s surprise, these numbers are also starting to affect the public school systems across the Lone Star State.
+To no one’s surprise, these numbers have affected the public school systems across the Lone Star State.
 Prior to the Thanksgiving holidays, Westwood Primary, Palestine High School, Crockett Elementary and Kennard ISD closed their doors to in-person learning until Dec.
-4.
+4. Last week, TEA Commissioner Mike Morath indicated the A-F Accountability Rating system used to evaluate schools would be waived for the 2020-2021 school year.

 The 2019-2020 school year ended with elementary, junior high and high school students using some form of remote learning to finish out the last third of the term due to the COVID-19 pandemic.